m-ah07/linux-system-security-checker/README.md

 # 🛡️ Linux System Security Checker

 A lightweight and powerful **Bash script** designed to perform a quick security audit of your Linux system.
-This tool checks for firewall status, sensitive file permissions, inactive users, and running services, then generates a detailed security report.
+This tool checks for firewall status, sensitive file permissions, inactive users, running services, and available updates, then generates a detailed security report in both text and HTML formats.

----

 ## 🚀 Features
 - 🔥 **Firewall Status**: Checks if UFW is active and lists current rules.
-- 🔐 **Sensitive File Permissions**: Verifies permissions for critical files like `/etc/passwd` and `/etc/shadow`.
+- 🔐 **Sensitive File Permissions**: Verifies permissions for critical files like `/etc/passwd`, `/etc/shadow`, and `/etc/hosts`.
-- 👤 **Inactive User Accounts**: Detects unused or suspicious accounts.
+- 👤 **Inactive User Accounts**: Detects unused or suspicious accounts based on login shells.
-- 🛠️ **Service Monitoring**: Lists top 10 running services based on memory usage.
+- 🛠️ **Service Monitoring**: Lists top 10 running services by memory usage.
+- ⬆️ **System Updates**: Checks for available package updates to keep your system secure.
-- 📝 **Detailed Report**: Automatically generates a comprehensive security report.
+- 📄 **Detailed Report**: Automatically generates a comprehensive security report in both **text** and **HTML** formats for better visualization.

 ## 📂 Directory Structure